microsoft/BotFramework-WebChat/docs/HOOKS.md

 This hook will return the attachments in the send box and the setter function to change the attachments.

-Thumbnail can be provided for each attachment.
+Thumbnails are optional.
 They should be [data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs).

 ## `useSendBoxValue`